- Cultural Toledo

 Day 1 UK-Toledo

-Fly to Madrid and transfer to the locally rated 4-star Eurostars Toledo (3Q) in Toledo for a three-night stay.
+Fly to Madrid and transfer to the 4-star Eurostars Toledo (3Q) in Toledo for a three-night stay (45 miles, one hour).
 D

 Day 2 Toledo

 History enthusiasts and old romantics are sure to experience love at first sight in 2,000-year-old Toledo.
 Set on a rocky outcrop almost ringed by the River Tagus, medieval, Moorish, Jewish and Christian monuments crowd every spare inch of this UNESCO-listed walled town.